StyleTributeIT/serverless-sthree-env/README.md

 ## HOW TO USE

-- just include this plugin to your serverless yml file
+- just include 'serverless-sthree-env' plugin to your serverless yml file

 For now it is quite simple, the bucket and config key name is predefined based on